Sathyaraj-dev/javascript-tips-tricks/README.md

 - The map() method returns a new array, whereas the forEach() method does not return a new array.
 - The map() method is used to transform the elements of an array, whereas the forEach() method is used to loop through the elements of an array.

+**Rest parameters and Spread operators in javascript**

+- Rest parameters are used to create functions that accept any number of arguments.
+- The spread syntax is used to pass an array to functions that normally require a list of many arguments.